beetbox/beets/docs/reference/cli.rst

 gronlandic``.
 Maybe you want to see everything released in 2009 with "vegetables" in the title?
 Try ``beet list year:2009 title:vegetables``.
 (Read more in :doc:`query`.)
 You can use the ``-a`` switch to search for albums instead of individual items.

 The ``-p`` option makes beets print out filenames of matched items, which might be useful for piping into other Unix commands (such as `xargs`_).
+Similarly, the ``-f`` option lets you specify a specific format with which to print every album or track.
+This uses the same template syntax as beets' :doc:`path formats
+<pathformat>`.
+For example, the command ``beet ls -af '$album: $tracktotal'
+beatles`` prints out the number of tracks on each Beatles album.
+Remember to enclose the template argument in single quotes to avoid shell expansion.

 .. _xargs: http://en.wikipedia.org/wiki/Xargs